top of page

 In this regard it is the character of Heacham Park (the area in which the development sits) that requires the greatest consideration given that the new dwelling is separated from the Conservation Area by the Park itself and the distances between the location of the replacement dwelling and neighbouring properties suggests that the replacement dwelling would not affect the amenity of occupiers of them.
 Careful consideration has been given to the history of Heacham Hall and Heacham Park as well as landscape context, and the application has been accompanied by a Heritage Statement and Landscape Report.
 The Garden’s Trust, Historic England, the Historic Environment Service, Norfolk County Parks and Gardens Team and the Local Authority’s Conservation Team were all invited to comment on the application which itself followed detailed pre-app consultation with the majority of these bodies.
 In the main comments are positive and the Garden’s Trust has indicated that it would like to do a short piece on the scheme.

 The Local Highway Authority is satisfied that the new access is suitable and would not result in highway safety issues subject to conditions.
-Parking provision accords with current parking standards including those required by Heacham Neighbourhood Plan.
+Parking provision accords with current parking standards including those required by Heacham Neighbourhood Plan and this agin displays our Highways and Access knowledge.

 The OPI was derived from securing the survival of Heacham Park that will remain defined as the setting for the replacement dwelling that in itself is more sustainable than the existing dwelling (higher thermal performance, rainwater harvesting, ground source heat pumps, EV charging points) There could also be some local economic benefit associated with the building contractors and suppliers during the construction phase.
 Wuth the above in mind the Local Planning Authority granted planning permission.